Privacy Policy

 • Be efficient about how we fulfil our legal and contractual duties.

 Locational Data we get about where you are.
-This may come from the IP address assigned to your mobile phone or computer when you connect to the internet.
-It may also include locations where you used your Tide payment card or post codes.
+This may come indirectly from the IP address assigned to your device when you connect to the Internet or from post codes.
+It may also include locations where you’ve used your Tide payment card.
 Delivering our and our business partners’ products and services.

 Identifying, investigating, reporting and preventing fraud, security breaches, money laundering and other crime.